eweix/eweix.github.io/content/now.md

 ## Music
 I play the contrabass as a hobby, but I've been practicing a lot more lately for some auditions.
-Currently focusing on the Dragonetti Concerto.
+Currently polishing up the Dragonetti Concerto.
 Also practicing excerpts from Dvorak and Tchaikovsky.

 ## Biking